chaostoolkit-attic/chaoshub-archive/docs/status.md

 ## General Status

 Currently, the project is in early stages.
-It does run and can get you some way but is not be production ready yet.
-It is meant to be used as-is for exploring its use case and send the project your feedback on its missing bits.
+It does run and can get you some way but is not be production-ready yet.
+It is meant to be used as-is for exploring its use case and please send the project your feedback on its missing bits.

 ## Features Matrix

-* Allow experiment edition from the UI [TODO]
+* Allow experiment editing from the UI [TODO]
   As of now, you still need to edit your experiment manually and the Hub only renders it.
 We will obviously make it so you can create and edit them from the UI.
-* Complete the local launcher of Chaos Toolkit instances [WIP] Currently, the local launcher buil into the Chaos Hub is working but is rough around the edges.
+* Complete the local launcher of Chaos Toolkit instances [WIP] Currently, the local launcher built into the Chaos Hub is working but is rough around the edges.
 It needs to be more battle tested.
 * Implement the CRON launcher [TODO]
   The CRON launcher is not yet implemented properly and cannot be used at this